 In Australia, contracts are generally enforceable if they meet the above criteria for formation.
 However, there are certain situations where a contract that meets this criteria is still unenforceable or void.
 For instance, a contract may be void if it is based on misrepresentation.
 This can occur when one party made a false statement that induced the other party to enter into the contract in the first place.
 Duress is another factor that can void a contract.
 This might happen if one party was forced to enter into the contract under duress or undue influence.

 A contract may also be found to be void if it involves illegal or immoral activities.
-In addition, a contract may not be enforced if one or both parties lacked the necessary legal capacity to enter into the contract.
+In addition, a contract may not be enforced if one or both parties lacked the necessary legal capacity to enter into it.
 For example, minors, intoxicated persons, and mentally ill persons may lack the capacity to enter into a contract.

 Breach of Contract

-A contract is binding on both parties, but if one of the parties breaches the contract in an important way, the other party may be entitled to terminate the contract and not fulfil their part of the bargain.
+A valid contract is binding on both parties, but if one of the parties breaches the contract in an important way, the other party may be entitled to terminate the contract and not fulfil their part of the bargain.
 However, it is very important to receive legal advice before terminating a contract on the basis of the other parties’ breach.
-If it turns out the that first party was in fact not in breach, the person purporting to terminate on the basis of the breach will be in the wrong.
+If it turns out that the first party was in fact not in breach, the person purporting to terminate on the basis of the breach will be in the wrong.

 If one party breaches a contract, the other party may seek remedies for the breach.
 The main remedies available for breach of contract are “damages”, which is monetary compensation awarded to the innocent party for losses suffered, and “specific performance”, which is when a court order requires the party in breach to perform the contract.
 The court may also make orders including “rescission”, when the contract is cancelled and the parties restored to their original position, or “injunction”, when the court restrains one party from acting to breach a contract.